 Sometimes you just need a little boost to get you pointed in the right direction.

-We offer the following online options to get you started:
+We offer the following online learning options to get you started:

 Choose the topic and format that works best for you!